LucasSouza-019/LucasSouza-019/README.md

 # 👋 Hello!
 Welcome to my Github profile.
-## My name is Lucas! and I'm a software developer from Brazil
+## My name is Lucas! and I'm a developer from Brazil

 - 💻 currently focused on: AWS
+- ✨ making codes since : 2020
+- ⚡ My specialty is developing SQL and Iot Projects.

 # I code with